ednasawe/linux_server/README.md

 $ cd to the directory
 ```

-- You can also Pull Request Icon by:
+- You can also pull request by:

 Making a pull request.
 Once you've pushed changes to
 your local repository, you can issue a pull request